-Becoming a Teacher is often a desire that many people have at some point during their studies or careers; some suppress it while others act on it and change not only their life, but the lives of others around them.
-Regardless of your background and experience, it is never too late to teach – every year, thousands make the jump and train to teach (20,000 in 2015 to be precise!)
+Becoming a teacher is often a desire that many people have at some point during their studies or careers; some suppress it while others act on it and change not only their life, but the lives of others around them.
+Regardless of your background and experience, it is never too late to teach – every year, thousands make the jump and train to teach.

 We appreciate that the process of getting into the profession can seem daunting; there are a variety of routes and navigating the options can be confusing.
-We have a dedicated team that are here to help you through every step on the journey from deciding if this is the right career for you through to registering with UCAS and helping you prepare for your first day.
+We have a dedicated team who are here to help you through every step on the journey, from deciding if this is the right career for you through to registering with UCAS and helping you prepare for your first day.

 So, where should you start?

-Unsurprisingly, the first important decision you need to make is if teaching is the career for you.
-We speak to a variety of people on a daily basis who are at varying stages; it may just be that they are enquiring into the process, others may be certain that they want to become a Teacher.
+Unsurprisingly, the first important decision you need to make is whether teaching is the career for you.
+We speak to a variety of people on a daily basis who are at varying stages; it may just be that they are enquiring into the process, while others may already be certain that they want to become a teacher.
 The reasons for getting into teaching are unique to you – see how they match up with how others view the profession.